-Walker Pass is a high mountain pass at an elevation of 5,250ft (1.600m) above the sea level, located in the southern Sierra Nevada, in California, USA.
+Walker Pass is a high mountain pass at an elevation of 1.603m (5,259ft) above the sea level, located in northeastern Kern County, in the U.S. state of California.

 Can you drive through Walker Pass in California?

 The now busy road to the summit, also known as Walker's Pass, is fully paved.
 It’s called California State Route 178 (State Route 178/CA-178).
 At this elevation, it’s the highest point on this narrow, twisting two lane road for most its entire length through the Sierras.